Yang Xiaobo (politician, born 1971): Corruption allegations

-On April 30, 2014, Yang herself fell under the anti-corruption dragnet, when it was announced that she would undergo investigation by the Party's internal disciplinary body for "serious violations of laws and regulations".
+On April 30, 2014, Yang herself fell under the anti-corruption dragnet, when it was announced that she would undergo investigation by the Central Commission for Discipline Inspection for "serious violations of laws and regulations".
 She was the third consecutive mayor of Gaoping to be investigated for corruption in a decade.
 In November 2014, she was removed from office and expelled from the party for taking "advantage of her post to seek profits for others, accepted a huge amount of money and property; and adultery".